m3enzo/Advanced-Tab-Groups/README.md

 **How Do I Enable Tab Groups?**

-go to about confing and enable `browser.tabs.groups.enabled`
+go to about:config and enable `browser.tabs.groups.enabled`

 ### What Are The Customization Options?
 * Add a background to the tab groups that uses the tab group color like this: